On this page

 When should stay interviews be conducted?

-Stay interviews can be conducted at any time, but it is recommended that they be conducted on a regular basis, such as annually or semi-annually, to ensure that feedback is gathered regularly and consistently.
+Stay interviews can be conducted at any time.
+Still, it is recommended that they be performed regularly, such as annually or semi-annually, to ensure that feedback is gathered periodically and consistently.

 What are some example stay interview questions?

 Some example stay interview questions include: What do you like about your job?
 What motivates you to continue working here?
 What would make you consider leaving the company?
-What areas of improvement do you think the company could focus on?
+What areas of improvement could the company focus on?
 What can I do as your manager to support you better?

 How should managers approach stay interviews?

-Managers should approach stay interviews with an open and non-judgmental attitude, and should be prepared to listen actively and respond empathetically to feedback.
-They should also be prepared to follow up on any issues or concerns raised during the interview.
+Managers should approach stay interviews with an open and non-judgmental attitude and should be prepared to listen actively and respond empathetically to feedback.
+They should also be ready to follow up on any issues or concerns raised during the interview.

 What should be done with the feedback gathered from stay interviews?

-Feedback gathered from stay interviews should be used to identify areas of improvement and to develop action plans to address any issues or concerns raised.
-It should also be used to recognize and reinforce positive aspects of the work environment and to identify opportunities to enhance employee engagement and job satisfaction.
+Feedback gathered from stay interviews should be used to identify areas for improvement and develop action plans to address any issues or concerns raised.
+It should also be used to recognize and reinforce the work environment's positive aspects and identify opportunities to enhance employee engagement and job satisfaction.